Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/decide-auton-movement/entry.typ

   - $x_"target"$ is the x value that the robot is moving to.
   - $y_"target"$ is the y value that the robot is moving to.
   - $theta_"target"$ is the rotation that the robot is moving to.
   - $d_"lead"$ is a constant set by the user that controls how far away the carrot point is from the target point.

-  #nb_admonition(
-    type: "equation",
-  )[
+  #nb_admonition(type: "equation")[
     $ h = sqrt(x_"current" - x_"target" + y_"current" - y_"target") $
     $ x_"carrot" = x_"target" - h sin(theta_"target") * d_"lead" $
     $ y_"carrot" = y_"target" - h cos(theta_"target") * d_"lead" $